-There are those content to view Citroën’s role as being that of the pre-Traction Avant era: fundamentally a purveyor of pragmatic, rather ordinary cars.
-The earthbound Goddess of course (temporarily) put paid to such notions and forms the boundary for an opposing camp who view Citroën’s descent from those Olympian heights as being somewhere between tragedy and outright crime.
-So if the car we’re gathered here to commemorate today falls into the former category, how should we view it, twenty years later?
+Many observers are content to nowadays view Citroën’s role as being that of the pre-Traction Avant era: fundamentally a purveyor of pragmatic, rather ordinary cars.
+The earthbound Goddess of course (temporarily) put paid to such notions and has formed the boundary line for a far more vehemently opposing camp who view Citroën’s descent from those Olympian heights as being somewhere between tragedy and outright crime.
+So if the car we’re gathered here to commemorate today falls into the former category, how are we to view it, twenty years later?

-The Xsara was based on the shared PSA body structure of the ZX and aforementioned 306.
+The Xsara was based on a shared PSA body structure derived from the ZX and aforementioned 306.
 Both shared thoroughly conventional C-sector hardware: a pair of McPhersons up front and a clever independent trailing arm/torsion bar arrangement with passive rear-steer geometry astern.
 Engines too were standard-issue PSA four cylinder petrol and diesel units.
 The market demanded no more and the Jacques Calvet/Xavier Karcher recipe was to give the customer what they expected – but (chassis dynamics apart) not a whit more.

-Shared uncomplicated mechanical hardware of course made pragmatic sense at this hotly contested end of the market where margins were wafer thin; the Xsara programme costing PSA a fairly modest £200m before tooling and changeover costs, allowing the model a decent stab at profitability.
-The result being the only possible differential would lie in matters of style and positioning.
+Shared uncomplicated mechanical hardware of course made pragmatic sense at this hotly contested end of the market where margins were feeler-gauge thin – the Xsara programme costing PSA a fairly modest £200m before tooling and changeover costs, allowing the model a decent stab at profitability.
+The result meaning that the only possible differential would lie in matters of style and positioning.

 Here PSA management would turn (group) logic on its head.
-While Renault had embarked on an acclaimed styling reinvention under the assured leadership of Patrick le Quément, PSA was inexplicably floundering.
-How else to view the decision to ready the as yet unreleased 307 as the ‘radical’ choice, with the Xsara the more conservative offering?
+While Renault had embarked on an acclaimed styling reinvention under the assured leadership of Patrick le Quément, Sochaux was inexplicably floundering.
+How else to view the decision to ready the as yet unreleased 307 as the more radical choice, with the Xsara the more conservative offering?

-The five door version, by far the most popular model was the work of a young British graduate who Blakeslee had approached while still completing his RCA automotive design course.
+The five door version, by far the most popular model was the work of a young British graduate who Blakeslee had approached while still completing his RCA automotive design course in the UK.
 Giles Taylor arrived with his suitcases at Vélizy in 1992 as the Xsara programme was being initiated and his theme was chosen over proposals from Bertone, who were reportedly responsible for the interior style.

 Taylor, rather unusually was singled out for his contribution, Blakeslee telling Autocar in 1997, “Giles is one of our best young designers, and I thought he should get credit for his efforts.
 I’ve found that if someone’s efforts are properly recognised, he’s likely to stay with you.”
-A somewhat unfortunate statement given that Taylor subsequently accepted an offer from Jaguar’s Geoff Lawson, where he would ultimately become responsible for the exterior styling of the current X351-series XJ.
-He’s currently Design Director at Rolls Royce.
+A somewhat presumptuous statement given that Taylor subsequently accepted an offer from Jaguar’s Geoff Lawson, where he would ultimately become responsible for, amongst others, the interior styling of the X350-series XJ.
+He has subsequently become Design Director at Rolls Royce.